 FInally, always remember that your site coordinator is here to help in any way!

 Many adults seeking college education find that when the burden of finding and registering for programs is all on them, the dream falls into the background when you already have a career, and life is moving forward.
 For Jamoca Harkins, a mother and school bus driver, the availability of ACE in her neighborhood made all the difference.
 She heard about the program from a friend, and immediately saw an opportunity.

 Jamoca decided to major in leadership to eventually start her own café business.
 After graduating from Harcum, she pursued a B.A. in Psychology from Cheyney University, and now wants to become a family therapist.
 This decision was rooted in Jamoca’s experiences as a child in a broken home, raised by her grandmother during her teen years.
 “My background has made me interested in understanding people and their choices… I knew that I had options.
 I could live like my parents or I could live like my grandmother.”
 She’s glad that her children are following her footsteps by also pursuing higher education, “Two are in college, one is a senior in high school, and one just got her Masters.”
 And now that she has fulfilled her dream of achieving college degrees, Jamoca wants to work with kids who were raised with domestic violence.

 Reflecting on her success, Jamoca says that “The fact that Harcum, I-LEAD and ACE were brought to my community is important.
 I didn’t have to search it out.
-It fit around my family and work schedule.”
+It fit around my family and work schedule and increased my pride in my community.
 She urges, “Take advantage of the opportunities that are right in front of you.”